 This post strengthened my view on serving.
 I see a lot of influencers today who try to help people but they video everything!
 For me, it isn't genuine at all.
 I believe that serving should be a selfless act.
 It's about loving people the way Jesus loved me.
 I appreciated how this article didn't just go into details about why we should serve, but how too.
 To do it with joy and focus can get us closer to God.
 Bless xxx

-— GradyPouring oneself into the service of others does not equate to forsaking your own spirit.
-Just as Jesus frequently retreated to the quiet solitude of prayer, rejuvenating His soul to come back with renewed strength (Luke 5:16), we too must seek that sacred pause.
-True service emerges not from a weary heart but from one brimming with vitality and purpose, ready to embrace others with love and compassion.
+— GradyDevoting oneself to the service of others does not mean neglecting your own spirit.
+Just as Jesus often withdrew to the quiet solitude of prayer to rejuvenate His soul and return with renewed strength (Luke 5:16), we too should seek that sacred pause.
+Genuine service comes not from a weary heart but from one filled with vitality and purpose, ready to embrace others with love and compassion.

 Serving is not about grand gestures or the spotlight.
 We have to show up in small ways with a heart that’s happy to serve.
 When we serve from a place of love, we reflect Jesus in ways that change people.
 It can happen even when we don’t realize it sometimes.
 We just have to be willing and keep our focus on Christ.
 He’ll give us the strength and joy to serve others well.